dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <td>enum</td>
 <td>false</td>
 <td>REPLACE, MERGE</td>
 <td>Strategy for merging of objects when doing updates.
-REPLACE will just overwrite the propery with the new value provided, MERGE will only set the property if its not null (only if the property was provided).</td>
+REPLACE will just overwrite the property with the new value provided, MERGE will only set the property if its not null (only if the property was provided).</td>
 </tr>
 </tbody>
 </table>